jegesmedve09/Free-BBN/README.md

 The original PSBBN was an amazing dashboard locked behind the official network/HDD adapter.

-WARNING: Some files contain Eastereggs, current files containing easter eggs: 1
+WARNING: Some files contain Eastereggs

 **Free-BBN** brings back that **iconic blue glow**, flowing waves, smooth menu animations — but now for **every PS2 owner**: